Updated Wednesday, June 5th, 2021

 Policies Regarding Staff and COVID-19 Testing

-• We screen all employees before starting their shift with a temperature check and have each fill out a questionnaire asking about symptoms of COVID-19.
-If a staff member has a temperature higher than 100.4 and/or answers yes to any of the questions we will require the staff member to leave the premises immediately and encourage them to pursue a medical diagnosis before being able to return to work.
+If a staff member has a temperature higher than 100.4 we will require the staff member to leave the premises immediately and encourage them to pursue a medical diagnosis before being able to return to work.

 Pullman Bar & Diner Guidelines for Service and Sanitation

-• Every table, chair, menu, pen, and check presenter is disinfected after each customer uses them.
-We will use drop cards to inform customers that they’re at a disinfected table.
+Every table, chair, menu, pen, and check presenter is disinfected after each customer uses them.

-• A floor manager is assigned to each shift to monitor social distancing, sanitation, and hygiene protocols.
+A floor manager is assigned to each shift to monitor sanitation and hygiene protocols.

 What happens if an employee tests positive for COVID-19?